 Stephan Bing helped to start the British company Trix.
 Other Bing executives started the similarly-named company Trix Express.

 This Bing one gauge clockwork train (0-6-2T Great Northern Railway) was sold for 2,550 USD in Dec.
 2012 on eBay.

-What's your Bing Train worth?
+What's your Bing Train worth in 2021?
 Here are some recently sold items.

 |Bing Crosby 78rpm Freedom Train Star Spangled Banner 10||11/2021||C $15.85|

 |Germany Bing Bavaria Tin Litho Two Man Handcar Train||11/2021||C $342.09|